-Lake Mburo National Park- Wildlife Safaris in Uganda
+Lake Mburo National Park: (Budget Wildlife Safaris Uganda 2023)

 How to get there

 This park is majorly accessed through the main Kampala-Masaka-Mbarara road.
 You turn left to Nshara just 13 km from Lyantonde trading centre or one can turn left at Sanga trading centre thus enter through Sanga gate.

 Lake Mburo has convenient accommodation and Uganda Wildlife Authority offers a range of budget accommodation in the park.
 Furthermore, on the eastern side of Lake Mburo, permanent tents are accessible at Rwonyo Rest Camp as Beautiful campsite is positioned on the lakeshore, just 1km to the south.
 Lakeside chalets will soon be available nearby at Arcadia cottages.

 For those interested in up market accommodation, it’s found at the mantana Tented Camp.
 Which takes pleasure in a hilltop location just about 3.5km north of Rwonyo, as well as at mihingo lodge which stands on a rocky kopje outside the eastern boundary of the park?

 Attractions in Lake Mburo National Park

 Flora and fauna